MicrosoftDocs/VBA-Docs/Library-Reference/Concepts/getting-help-on-macintosh-keywords-office.md

 - vbaof11.chm5251628
 ms.prod: office
 ms.assetid: 5aaffe18-8b58-46bc-6c68-7b4862aa8fba
-ms.date: 01/02/2019
+ms.date: 09/07/2021
 localization_priority: Normal
 ---

 # Getting Help on Macintosh keywords (Office)

-You have requested Help for a Visual Basic keyword that is used only on the Macintosh; for more information, see the language reference Help that is included with Microsoft Office Macintosh Edition.
+You have requested Help for a Visual Basic keyword that is used only on the Macintosh.
+For more information, see the language reference Help that is included with Microsoft Office Macintosh Edition.

 ## See also